How to Plan a Korean American Wedding: Making it Authentically Yours

 Hanbok

-Traditional Korean wedding attire.
+Hanbok is traditional Korean formal dress, characterized by flowing lines, bold colors, and minimal ornamentation.
 The bride wears a jeogori (jacket) and chima (skirt), often in vibrant colors, while the groom wears a traditional hanbok suit.
-Many couples wear hanbok for the paebaek and Western attire for the rest of the day.

 Korean Wedding Ducks (원앙 won-ang)